george24601/notes/specific/mysql/lock.md

+row-locks uses 2PL, i.e., acquire on need, and release when the txn is over each data uses the auto-incrementing transaction id as the version, i.e., row_trx_id

+HWM: > means not yet started txn
+LWM: < means commited txns
+In the middle means not yet started txns

 ### Shared and Exclusive Locks
 InnoDB implements standard row-level locking where there are two types of locks, shared (S) locks and exclusive (X) locks.